AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 the request to `https://example.com/firstpath` will be blocked before it is sent.

-Howether, `$urltransform` rules will **not be re-applied** in this case to avoid infinite recursion, e.x. with the following rules:
+However, `$urltransform` rules will **not be re-applied** in this case to avoid infinite recursion, e.x. with the following rules:

 ```adblock
 ||example.com/firstpath^$urltransform=/firstpath/secondpath/